Zhuph31/cometbft/README.md

 ### Packages to install
 Please refer to the original link: https://docs.cometbft.com/v0.38/guides/install

-go install github.com/cometbft/cometbft/cmd/cometbft@latest
-go install github.com/cometbft/cometbft/cmd/cometbft@v0.38

-echo export GOPATH=\"\$HOME/go\" >> ~/.bash_profile
-echo export PATH=\"\$PATH:\$GOPATH/bin\" >> ~/.bash_profile

-to put the binary in ./build.

-DISCLAIMER The binary of CometBFT is build/installed without the DWARF symbol table.
-If you would like to build/install CometBFT with the DWARF symbol and debug information, remove -s -w from BUILD_FLAGS in the make file.

-The latest CometBFT is now installed.
-You can verify the installation by running: cometbft version

 ## Setup
 Please refer to the official cometbft guide for quick start: https://docs.cometbft.com/v0.38/guides/quick-start

 This is a quick start guide.
 If you have a vague idea about how CometBFT works and want to get started right away, continue.

-Install
-See the install guide.

 ## Experiment
 ### Experiment Setting